Chief Program Officer

 - Knowledge of Florida’s early learning system.

 To be the best fit, a candidate will need the following skills/experience:

-Hours: Normal Coalition Hours are Monday- Friday, 8am- 5pm.
-40 Hours per week.
-Some travel may be required.
+- Hours: Normal Coalition Hours are Monday- Friday, 8am- 5pm.
+40 hours per week.